norskeld/sigma/docs/content/parsers/oneOf.md

 ## Description

-`oneOf` tries to match one of the characters in the given string.
+`oneOf` ensures that one of the characters in the given string matches the current character.

 ## Usage